Long Island Rail Road strike to end as MTA, unions reach tentative deal

 The National Mediation Board summoned union leaders and MTA management to a meeting to resume bargaining Sunday evening and both sides picked up the talks Monday.

-"Due to the nature of the negotiations, we cannot discuss the specifics," a union representative said at a news conference.
+"Due to the nature of the negotiations, we cannot discuss the specifics," a union representative said at a news conference outside MTA headquarters in Lower Manhattan.

 Commuters felt the effects of the strike Monday, as many woke up extra early to catch shuttle buses to the New York City subway to get to work.